Is there anything that I can offer my customers as a Travel Counsellor which sets me apart?

 What experience do I need?

-We have a route to becoming a Travel Counsellor for everyone – whether you’ve got years of experience selling travel, or you’re completely new to the industry.
-We currently offer the following five routes of entry: Leisure: For travel professionals who have a minimum of 3/4 years’ recent experience in a role selling travel.
+We have a route to becoming a Travel Counsellor for everyone.
+We currently offer the following three routes of entry: Leisure: For travel professionals who have a minimum of 3/4 years’ recent experience in a role selling travel.
 Corporate: For travel professionals who have a minimum of 3/4 years’ experience in managing travel for corporate clients.
-Travel Academy: For people who don’t have any previous experience in the travel industry, or have worked in travel, but in a non-sales based role.
 Return to Travel: For travel professionals who have a minimum of 3/4 years’ experience in a role selling travel, but have had a break of more than 36 months.
-Travel Trade: our newest training course, which is for people who have previously worked in other areas of travel, such as product, marketing or hospitality, but not selling holidays directly to customers.
-Our recruitment team will be happy to discuss your individual experience and advise you on the best route for you.

 How much can I earn as a Travel Counsellor?